tdslot/cert-tree.rs/.kilocode/rules/memory-bank/context.md

 - ✅ **Completed**: Reduced minimum spacing requirements for better date display in moderately narrow terminals
 - ✅ **Completed**: Added safeguards for extremely narrow terminals to prevent formatting panics
 - ✅ **Completed**: Ensured minimum column widths are maintained for proper display
+- ✅ **Completed**: Shifted date column in TUI to the left by 4 characters for better visual alignment
 - ✅ **Completed**: Verified time format fix works correctly in both TUI and text modes

 ## Next Steps